jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-02-stateful-stream-processing/index.md

 **Data pipeline** and **streaming analytics** are key opportunities in data engineering.
 The former is already popular especially thanks to [Change Data Capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture) and I see many customers implement it already or are highly interested in it.
 I still don't see wide-spread adoption of streaming analytics among customers.
 However, as the latest generation of stream processors including Apache Flink provide accurate stream processing with high throughput and low latency at scale, I consider it is a matter of time until streaming analytics plays a central role for serving analytical processing needs.

 **Building and maintaining stream processing infrastructure** for clients can be an opportunity in application modernisation as well.
 First of all, Apache Kafka can be used as a distributed event store and it plays a key role because stream processing applications tend to read from or write to an event store.
 Kafka Connect can also be important as a tool for streaming data between Apache Kafka and other data systems by connectors in a scalable and reliable way.
 On AWS, there are multiple options and some of them cover Amazon MSK, Confluent Platform via Amazon Marketplace and self-managed cluster on Amazon EKS.
 Secondly, Apache Flink can be used as the main stream processor as it supports key requirements - state handling, event-time processing, exactly-once state consistency, recovery from failure to name a few.
 On AWS, Amazon Managed Service for Apache Flink is the easiest option.
 Moreover EMR on EKS supports Flink workloads (in preview) and self-managed applications can run on Amazon EKS.
 Lastly, Amazon EKS can be beneficial for deploying applications and workloads related to stateful stream processing in a more efficient manner.

+## Related posts

+* [Kafka, Flink and DynamoDB for Real Time Fraud Detection - Part 1](/blog/2023-08-10-fraud-detection-part-1) - an event-driven application of this pattern, developed locally on Docker.
+* [Getting Started with PyFlink on AWS - Part 1 Local Flink and Local Kafka](/blog/2023-08-17-getting-started-with-pyflink-on-aws-part-1) - a first PyFlink application against a Kafka cluster on Docker.
+* [Getting Started with PyFlink on AWS - Part 2 Local Flink and MSK](/blog/2023-08-28-getting-started-with-pyflink-on-aws-part-2) - the same application connected to an IAM authenticated MSK cluster.